Sxlkhz1/Sxlkhz1/README.md

 - 👋 Hi, I’m @Sxlkhz1
-- 👀 I’m interested in education
 - 🌱 I’m currently learning python & cpp
-- 📫 How to reach me Sxlkhz1#7889
+- 📫 My telegram - @SxlCore

 <!---
 Sxlkhz1/Sxlkhz1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.